-In connection with the license agreement with Dana-Farber, on March 3, 2015, we entered into a Global Collaboration Agreement with TGTX to develop and commercialize the anti-PD-L1 and anti-GITR antibody research programs in the field of hematological malignancies.
+In connection with our license agreement with Dana-Farber, in March 2015 we entered into a collaboration agreement with TG Therapeutics ("TGTX"), which was amended and restated in June 2019, to develop and commercialize the anti-PD-L1 and anti-GITR antibody research programs in the field of hematological malignancies.
 We retain the right to develop and commercialize these antibodies in solid tumors.
-Michael Weiss, Chairman of the Board of Directors of Checkpoint and Fortress' Executive Vice Chairman, Strategic Development, is also the Executive Chairman, President and Chief Executive Officer and a stockholder of TGTX.
-Under the terms of the Global Collaboration Agreement, TGTX paid us \$500,000, representing an upfront licensing fee, and we are eligible to receive substantive potential milestone payments up to an aggregate of approximately \$21.5 million for each product upon TGTX's successful achievement of certain clinical development, regulatory and first commercial sale milestones.
+Michael Weiss, Chairman of the Board of Directors of Checkpoint and Fortress' Executive Vice Chairman, Strategic Development, is also the Chairman, President and Chief Executive Officer and a stockholder of TGTX.
+Under the terms of the original collaboration agreement, TGTX paid us \$0.5 million, representing an upfront licensing fee.
+Upon the signing of the amended and restated collaboration agreement in June 2019, TGTX paid us an additional \$1.0 million upfront licensing fee.
+We are eligible to receive substantive potential milestone payments for the anti-PD-L1 program of up to an aggregate of approximately \$27.6 million upon TGTX's successful achievement of certain clinical development, regulatory and first commercial sale milestones.
+This is comprised of up to approximately \$8.4 million upon TGTX's successful completion of clinical development milestones, and up to approximately \$19.2 million upon regulatory filings and first commercial sales in specified territories.
+We are also eligible to receive substantive potential milestone payments for the anti-GITR antibody program of up to an aggregate of approximately \$21.5 million upon TGTX's successful achievement of certain clinical development, regulatory and first commercial sale milestones.
 This is comprised of up to approximately \$7.0 million upon TGTX's successful completion of clinical development milestones, and up to approximately \$14.5 million upon first commercial sales in specified territories.
-In addition, we are eligible to receive up to an aggregate of \$60.0 million upon TGTX's successful achievement of certain sales milestones based on aggregate net sales, in addition to royalty payments based on a tiered high single digit percentage of net sales.
-Following the second anniversary of the effective date of the agreement, we will receive an annual license maintenance fee, which is creditable against milestone payments or royalties due to us.
-We recognized \$42,000 and \$0.5 million, respectively, for the years ended December 31, 2016 and 2015, in revenue from our collaboration agreement with TGTX in the Condensed Statements of Operations.
+In addition, we are eligible to receive up to an aggregate of \$60.0 million upon TGTX's successful achievement of certain sales milestones based on aggregate net sales for both programs, in addition to royalty payments based on a tiered low double-digit percentage of net sales.
+We also receive an annual license maintenance fee, which is creditable against milestone payments or royalties due to us.
+TGTX also pays us for our out-of-pocket costs of material used by TGTX for their development activities.
+The collaboration agreement will terminate on a product-by-product and country-by-country basis upon the expiration of the last licensed patent right, unless the agreement is earlier terminated.
+For the years ended December 31, 2022 and 2021, we recognized approximately \$0.1 million and \$0.2 million respectively, in revenue from our collaboration agreement with TGTX in the Statements of Operations.